MicroSugarDeveloperOrg/Avalonia.WebView/README.md

      {
         base.RegisterServices();

-        // if you use only WebView language
+        // if you use only WebView
         AvaloniaWebViewBuilder.Initialize(default);

         // Or